ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 ## Renumbering

-Sometimes you might want to insert a section.
+Sometimes you might want to insert a new section.
 For example, you want to insert it between section 4 and section 5.
 You can make a temporary section 4.5, that is a rational number between 4 and 5.
 However, section numbers are usually integer so section 4.5 must be changed to section 5.
 And the numbers of the following sections must be increased by one.

-This renumbering is done by a method `renum!` of the class `Sec_files`.
+This renumbering is done by the `renumber` method in the `lib/lib_renumber.rb` file.
-The method and class is written in `lib/lib_sec_file.rb`.

 - It changes file names.
-- If there are references to sections in .src.md files, the section numbers will be automatically renumbered.
+- If there are references (links) to sections in .src.md files, the section numbers will be automatically renumbered.

 ## Rakefile

-Rakefile is a similar file to Makefile but controlled by rake, which is a make-like program written in ruby.
+Rakefile is similar to Makefile but controlled by rake, which is a ruby script.
 Rakefile in this tutorial has the following tasks.

 - md: generate GFM markdown files.
 This is the default.
 - html: generate html files.
 - pdf: generate latex files and a pdf file, which is compiled by lualatex.
 - all: generate md, html and pdf files.
+- clean: delete latex intermediate files.
+- clobber: delete all the generated files.

 Rake does renumbering before the tasks above.